narrowspark/framework/docs/en/Prologue/Contributions/01_Our_Backward_Compatibility_Promise.md

 ## Our Backward Compatibility Promis

 Ensuring smooth upgrades of your projects is our first priority.
-That's why we promise you backward compatibility (BC) for all minor Narrowspark releases.
+That’s why we promise you backward compatibility (BC) for all minor Narrowspark releases.
 You probably recognize this strategy as [Semantic Versioning][1].
 > In short, Semantic Versioning means that only major releases (such as 2.0, 3.0 etc.) are